feross/drag-drop/README.md

 npm install drag-drop
 ```

-This module works in the browser with [browserify](https://browserify.org).
+This package works in the browser with [browserify](https://browserify.org).
 If you do not use a bundler, you can use the [standalone script](https://bundle.run/drag-drop) directly in a `<script>` tag.

 ### usage